Model View Controller for SwiftUI

 It is almost the same like the “problematic approach” shown above, just the “other way around”.
 Solving a ton of problems and requiring zero SwiftUI hack-a-rounds.

-• The sample contains the ContentView as a subtype of the CowDetail controller.
+controller.
 That’s fine for simple setups, in real apps it isn’t unusual to put them into separate files that are concerned only about a specific representation (e.g. like Storyboards before).
-There can be multiple “ContentViews”, e.g. for different themes, device sizes or types.
+There can be multiple “ContentViews”, e.g. for different themes, device sizes or types. - The associated

 class CowsOverview: ObservableObject {